 Patagonia Men's Insulated Fjord Flannel Jacket

-This heavyweight 100% organic cotton flannel jacket insulated with 60-g Thermogreen® 100% polyester (90% recycled) makes a great overshirt when the temperatures drop.
+A heavyweight 100% organic cotton flannel jacket insulated with 60-g Thermogreen® polyester that makes a great overshirt when temperatures drop.

 - Durable, heavyweight 100% organic cotton flannel lined with contrast polyester plain weave and insulated with 60-g Thermogreen® 100% polyester (90% recycled) for increased warmth